neogeographica/quakestarter/docsource/maps_and_mods/explore_more.rst

 The downloads location for Quake Injector is configured in the "Engine Configuration" dialog.
 The downloads location for Quakestarter is described in the :doc:`Advanced Configuration<../other_stuff/advanced_quakestarter_cfg>` chapter (under Other Topics).
 You can change one or the other of these locations so that they both point to the same folder.
 If you do this, you'll probably also want to configure Quakestarter to leave zipfiles in that folder and *not* delete them after they are installed, to match the behavior of Quake Injector.

 One thing to look out for though is that Quakestarter doesn't work exactly the same as Quake Injector when it comes to choosing the name for a mod folder.
 Quakestarter will always use the name of the zipfile to determine the name of the folder, while Quake Injector may have other ideas.
 So to avoid confusion and wasted disk space on duplicate stuff, it's best to eventually settle on using only one of these install methods.

-As a final note, a couple of projects exist that aim to provide Quake Injector (or a Quake-Injector-alike interface) as an executable that doesn't require Java.
-I haven't personally tried either of these yet but FYI...

-* `a standalone Quake Injector build`_
-* `a reimplementation of Quake Injector using Qt`_

 DIY